lk340/pokeblox2/README.md

 ```

 ## Collision Detection
-Because each piece is being rendered onto the board relative to its x and y positions, I used these positions to calculate whether there is a piece below, to the side, or to the right of the piece.
+Because each piece is being rendered onto the board relative to its x and y positions, I used these positions to calculate whether there is a piece below or to the side of the piece.
 The following is a code snippet for vertical collision; horizontal collision contains similar logic:

 ``` JavaScript
 if (this.y_offset >= 0) {